home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 Your first step to get MQTT and Home Assistant working is to choose a broker.

-## Choose an MQTT broker
+## Setting up a broker

-### Run your own

-The most private option is running your own MQTT broker.
+While public MQTT brokers are available, the easiest and most private option is running your own.

 The recommended setup method is to use the [Mosquitto MQTT broker add-on](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/DOCS.md).